Frequently Asked Questions

 Can I use extensions in my app?

 You may use any extensions from MIT, or any free extension so long as you include a note from the extension author that it can be redistributed by MIT as part of the competition.
-However, please be aware that judges have the option of testing with iOS, which does not support extensions.

 Can I use another platform based on App Inventor?